coblox/2019-genesis-workshop/README.md

 ## Do a Swap!
 Start by buying Bitcoin with Ether from our bobtimus (click the link in the chat).

-To do Ethereum actions: use metamask.
+To do Ethereum actions: use Metamask.
 Fund only ONCE.

 To do Bitcoin actions you need to use the commandline:
 - `alias btc-cli='docker exec 2019-genesis-workshop_bitcoind_1 bitcoin-cli -regtest'`